 The Firewall application works to block traffic by IP addresses and/or ports.
 For well-behaved applications (such as legitimate web and email servers) the port can be used to identify the protocol.
 Less-than-legitimate applications may use different ports, or malicious users may deliberately use unwanted services on obscure ports.
 Application Control scans all traffic, looking for a match even if traffic was not transported across the expected port for that protocol.

 6. How does Application Control work?

 Application Control feeds each chunk of data to a classification engine as it passes through NG Firewall.
 The classification engine continues to analyze the traffic flow and keeps properties of the session, such as the Application property.
 Each time the classification of the Application property is updated, the Applications settings are checked to see if that application is allowed.
-If the application is set is blocked the session is reset, blocked or tarpit depending on your settings.
-If not, the process continues until the session reaches a fully classified state where the classification engine believes no more classification of the session is possible.
+If the application property has an action type (block or tarpit), that action is taken.
+If not, the process continues until the session reaches a fully-classified state where the classification engine believes no more classification of the session is possible.
 At this point the Rules are evaluated and the session is ultimately blocked or passed based on the rules you've configured.